 What does tartar sauce taste like?

 Some people seem a little scared to try tartar sauce and I’m not really sure why because it’s delicious.
 Like, lick the spoon tasty.
-It’s creamy, has a subtle crunchy from the dill pickle, and a nice tang from the lemon juice, which a fresh bite from the dill.
-I suppose it you hate mayo, this sauce just isn’t for you, but give it a chance – it’s so good!!!
+It’s creamy, has a subtle crunchy from the dill pickle, and a nice tang from the lemon juice, with a fresh bite from the dill.
+I suppose if you hate mayo, this sauce just isn’t for you, but give it a chance – it’s so good!!!

 Here are some more great seafood recipes to serve with homemade tartar sauce: